 Reach your target audience intimately through interaction.
 Target marketing has moved to a whole new level both geographically and demographically.
 With social media, you can interact more precisely and create products like a Customised Water Bottle and marketing to be almost all things to all people.
 The broad-brush push-marketing is no longer competitive.

 Build word-of-mouth into your product or service.
 The very best marketing is word-of-mouth from your very happy customers.
 You need to give them something to talk about and incentives to be brand ambassadors.
 These include an aura of exclusivity and cultivating an “under-the-radar” vibe that pushes people into one-up-style revelations.
+Remember, mike morse won his first Golden Gavel Award for a TV commercial.

 Proactively seek out win-win alliances.
 Voluntary open-ended alliances are more important than ever, and easier than ever.
 Consider collaborating via shared marketing efforts, trade-show booth space, co-branding promotional products, referral agreements, and cross-linking web sites.
 With informality, these must be win-win relationships.
 You can also work with a customs broker to ensure that your products has smooth shipments without delays and clearances problems.
 This is further explained by Strader Ferris International.